xcube-dev/xcube/docs/source/mldatasets.md

 in some horizontal coordinate system.

-A multi-resolution dataset comprises a fixed number of _levels_, which are regular datasets at different spatial resolutions.
+A multi-resolution dataset comprises a fixed number of _levels_, which are regular datasets covering the same spatial area at different resolutions.
 Level zero represents the original resolution `res(L=0)`, higher level resolutions decrease by a factor of two: `res(L) = res(0) / 2^L`.